 In principle, TP17 pursues the following three objectives, similar to those of CTR III: safeguarding the tax appeal of Switzerland as a business location, promoting the international acceptance of Switzerland’s corporate tax legislation and ensuring sufficient tax revenues to finance public activities.

 Its focus is furthermore, to ensure legal and investment security and a general increase in the competitiveness of the Swiss tax system, whereas special tax regimes are to be abolished.
 However, the loss of such special tax regimes is to be mitigated, among other things, by cantonal measures.
-Nonetheless, the published benchmarks have also raised some questions on the part of the business and the cantons, which is why the consultation proposal of September 2017 is impatiently awaited.
+You will find more information on the suggested measures in our blog.

 Stay on top of current developments regarding Tax Proposal 17